labrom/cloud_frog/README.md

 The main feature currently provided by Cloud Frog is a [Dart Frog middleware](https://dartfrog.vgv.dev/docs/basics/middleware) that can be used to restrict service invocation to only certain Cloud IAM service accounts, at the route level.

 Google Cloud Run does offer access control over HTTPS by using IAM (see https://cloud.google.com/run/docs/authenticating/service-to-service), however in some scenarios it might be more convenient to implement this verification within your own service code.
-Some of those scenarios include when your service has a combination of public and private routes, or when different service accounts should have access to different routes.
+Some of those scenarios include when your service has a combination of public and private routes, or when different service accounts should have access to different routes.retruned

 Note that whenever access control is configured in Google Cloud Run and IAM, incoming requests are verified before your service code is invoked.
 Although it is technically possible to combine Google Cloud IAM and Cloud Frog access control, there isn't much benefit in doing so and it will probably increase complexity.